Why People Buy and What it Means for Your Product

 Another thing worth asking yourself when validating customer requests is “is this actually a customer at all?”

 Let’s say you sell SaaS software.
 Your Customer Success team receives an inquiry about when you’ll be adding some new feature which they forward on to you.

 Unless the feature idea itself grabs as you as brilliant (in which case, see the first filter above), you’ll want to qualify it by making sure the requestor is a current customer.
 It could be from someone who’s simply poking around the industry for a potential solution.
 It costs the person nothing to ask if you’ll be adding a feature they’d like to see.
 Even if you do so, of course, that’s no guarantee this requestor will buy from you.

 Don’t forget to ask, “Does this request conflict with other high-priority items?”

-Even if a customer request strikes you and your team as a strategically viable addition to your product, you will first need to review its viability.
+Even if a customer request strikes you and your team as a strategically viable addition to your product, you will first need to review its viability before prioritizing to be on your roadmap.
 This shouldn’t happen in a vacuum, but against all of the other, competing items on your product roadmap and in your backlog.
 You have limited resources, after all.
-And the time and personnel required to act on a request needs to come from somewhere.
+And the time and personnel required to act on a request must to come from somewhere.

 So in this case you will definitely want to use some sort of a prioritization model, such as a weighted-scoring approach.
 You need a way to determine whether acting on this customer feedback can fit strategically into your plan without displacing something more important.